davidjbradshaw/iframe-resizer/README.md

 Note that scrolling is set to 'no', as older versions of IE don't allow this to be turned off in code and can just slightly add a bit of extra space to the bottom of the content that it doesn't report when it returns the height.

-Next we initialise the plugin on the page hosting file for our iframe.
+Next we initialise the plugin on the page hosting file for our iFrame.
 This example shows all the default options and the values returned to the callback function.

 	$('iframe').iFrameSizer({
 		log: false,